Monaco polesitter Leclerc faces anxious wait over crash-damaged Ferrari - RFI

 Hamilton, who has won three of this season's four races, said it was a case of going "back to the drawing board now".

-"There is a lack of grip, so that leaves you to overdrive the car and unfortunately it just didn't improve," said the seven-time world champion.
+"There is a lack of grip, so that leaves you to overdrive the car and unfortunately it just didn't improve," said the seven-time world champion.#photo2

-With overtaking difficult on Monaco's tight and twisting circuit, Hamilton's chances of moving up to 99 grand prix wins look compromised.
+With overtaking opportunities hard to come by on Monaco's tight and twisting circuit, Hamilton's chances of moving up to 99 grand prix wins look compromised.

 "I guess the minimum will be hopefully finish seventh, and then hope we can get higher," he said.

+The German rookie, whose father Michael was a five-time Monaco winner, was unhurt in the accident which gave his Haas team's mechanics an impossible job to repair his extensively damaged car in the two hours before Q1 got underway.

+As a result Schumacher's first experience of the mythic race will be tainted by having to start in 20th place on Sunday's grid.

-Monaco's mythic circuit is back on the F1 menu after last year's race was dropped from the coronavirus-disrupted season.
+F1 welcomes back its Mediterranean crown jewel after last year's race was dropped from the coronavirus-disrupted season.

-The presence of 7,500 fans is also an indication that gradually a degree of normalcy is returning to the sport's landscape.
+The presence of 7,500 fans allowed to watch the street fight is an indication that gradually a degree of normalcy is returning to the sport's landscape.#photo3

 The same could be said about Ferrari's return to form.